-What is CES?
-And how to calculate Customer Effort Score?
+What is brand identity?
+And how to create it

 Assessing customer satisfaction is essential, yet the plethora of available techniques can be overwhelming.
 Eager to streamline and discover the optimal starting point for you?